Total Potential FAQ

 Before we’ve had a chance to meet you and evaluate your condition, there’s no way to say how long it will take to fix your specific injury, but we should be able to give you a pretty close estimate at our first visit; and that first visit can be in the form of a Free Consultation called a “Discovery Session.”
 Click here to inquire about one scheduling one of these free sessions.

 Why is insurance not billed at Total Potential?
-And did you say that can actualy save me money?
+And did you say that can actually save me money?

 The short answer: